In order to use the Department of Electrical Engineering undergraduate labs, you must agree to the lab rules and

 This orientation is to familiarize you with the expectations and requirements of the UTA lab and lab supervisors.
 We will cover a wide variety of topics and after the orientation is completed you should have the answers to the majority of questions that are commonly asked.
-The lab supervisors (Stan Howard and Todd Kelley) are available any time during normal lab hours if you have any questions.
+The lab manager (Todd Kelley) and the lab supervisor ( Jose Longoria) are available any time during normal lab hours if you have any questions.
 We will also cover information about lab safety and permissible activities in the UTA lab environment.

 Safety is our first and foremost consideration for all students, staff, and faculty while in the undergraduate labs.
 Safety rules will be followed at ALL times.
 Failure to follow the safety rules may result in expulsion from the labs.

 - THERE IS NO SUCH THING AS A “SAFE” VOLTAGE/CURRENT